tpmp-inra/ipso_phen/docs/installation.md

 ### Windows

 1. Open a command line console with windows start menu and go to the folder containing IPSO Phen.
-2. Execute on the command line: install.pip.bat PYTHON_EXE_PATH.
+2. Execute on the command line: .\scripts\install.bat PYTHON_EXE_PATH.

 ### Linux/OSX